 As an expert sommelier and brewer, I can provide you with a detailed answer to the question: What is in a Chu-hi?

 1. Shochu: Shochu is a distilled spirit, typically made from rice, barley, sweet potato, or buckwheat.
-It has a lower content than other like or , making it a suitable base for chu-hi.
+It has a lower alcohol content than other spirits like vodka or whiskey, making it a suitable base for chu-hi.
 The choice of shochu can greatly influence the flavor profile of the cocktail.
 Some varieties may have a clean and neutral taste, while others can be more robust and earthy.
 Personal preferences and the desired flavor profile play a crucial role in selecting the type of shochu to use.

 2. Fruit Juice: The most common fruit juice used in chu-hi is lemon juice.
 The tartness of lemon juice adds a refreshing and zesty element to the cocktail.
 However, the beauty of chu-hi lies in its versatility, allowing for experimentation with various fruit juices.
 Popular alternatives include grapefruit, orange, peach, and even exotic fruits like yuzu or passionfruit.
 The choice of fruit juice can significantly impact the overall taste and aroma of the chu-hi.

-3. Club Soda: Club soda, also known as or soda water, is a key component in chu-hi.
+3. Club Soda: Club soda, also known as sparkling water or soda water, is a key component in chu-hi.
 It adds effervescence and a crisp texture to the cocktail, enhancing its refreshing nature.
 The bubbles from the club soda help to balance the flavors of the shochu and fruit juice, creating a harmonious and enjoyable drinking experience.
 The amount of club soda added can be adjusted according to personal preference, with some preferring a more carbonated chu-hi and others opting for a milder fizz.

 4. Sweetener (Optional): While not a mandatory ingredient, some chu-hi recipes might include a sweetener to balance the acidity of the fruit juice or to add a touch of sweetness.
 This can be achieved by adding a simple syrup or a flavored syrup like grenadine.
 However, it's important to note that traditional chu-hi recipes typically do not include sweeteners, as the natural sweetness of the fruit juice is often sufficient.